camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

 ### Deployment Event
 The `Deployment Event` is sent in following situations:

- - User deploys a BPMN diagram to Camunda Platform 7 or Camunda Cloud
+ - User deploys a BPMN diagram to Camunda Platform 7 or Camunda Platform 8
  - User deploys a DMN diagram to Camunda Platform 7

 The Deployment Event has the following core structure: